dd9jn/rfc4880bis/crypto-refresh.md

 It is used in combination with a Modification Detection Code packet.

 There is a corresponding feature in the features Signature subpacket that denotes that an implementation can properly use this packet type.
-An implementation MUST support decrypting these packets and MUST prefer generating them to the older Symmetrically Encrypted Data packet when possible.
+An implementation MUST support decrypting and generating these packets.
-Since this data packet protects against modification attacks, this standard encourages its proliferation.
-While blanket adoption of this data packet would create interoperability problems, rapid adoption is nevertheless important.
 An implementation SHOULD specifically denote support for this packet, but it MAY infer it from other mechanisms.

 For example, an implementation might infer from the use of a cipher such as Advanced Encryption Standard (AES) or Twofish that a user supports this feature.